 Knowing how to draw the hair properly may contribute a lot to your fashion sketches.
-In this tutorial we will go through the basics of drawing hair and pay attention to the things many illustrators and designers tend to go around (or skip) because they are not sure how exactly things are done.
-A well drawn hairline is essential for drawing a realistic hair.
+In this tutorial, we will go through the basics of drawing hair and pay attention to the things many illustrators and designers tend to go around (or skip) because they are not sure how exactly things are done.
+A well-drawn hairline is essential for drawing realistic hair.
 It is easier than you think.

 Step 1: Hairline for a front view face

 Pull vertical lines from the endpoint of the eyes upwards.
 Then make a horizontal one to mark where the hair starts to grow from.

 If you have issues with drawing the model’s face take a look at the how to draw a fashion face tutorial, where it is all explained.

 After you have set the guidelines find the centerline of the face (in this case it’s the middle of the horizontal line) and go in the forehead a little bit.
 Try to make the curve symmetrical.

 Connect the horizontal and the vertical lines via a curve, allowing yourself to go into the forehead again.

 Note how the bulged part of the hairline ends just before it reaches the eyebrows and how the vertical line now has a delicate “S” curve.
 If you are going for a realistic look it is important not to leave it perfectly straight.